Pokémon Adventures: Platinum

-The chapter follows Lady Platinum Berlitz, separate with Diamond and Pearl, as she enters the Battle Frontier; as well as Looker, who is international police investigating information on the Team Galactic and assist Platinum investigating information on the Distortion World, where her original bodyguards, Dialga and Palkia, and Cyrus, the leader of Team Galactic.
+The chapter follows Lady Platinum Berlitz, separated from Diamond and Pearl, as she enters the Battle Frontier; as well as Looker, who is international police investigating information on the Team Galactic and assist Platinum investigating information on the Distortion World, where her original bodyguards, Dialga and Palkia, and Cyrus, Team Galactic's leader.
 To this end, Platinum will challenge the Frontier Brains to obtain intelligence.

-At the same time, Charon of Team Galactic also initiate a plan of action to take possession of the legendary Pokémon of Sinnoh, including the legendary Pokémon expelled to Distortion World, Giratina.
+At the same time, Charon of Team Galactic also initiate a plan of action to take possession of the Legendary Pokémon of Sinnoh, including the Legendary Pokémon expelled to Distortion World, Giratina.

 HeartGold & SoulSilver

-This arc is based on the Generation IV games, HeartGold and SoulSilver, and takes place between the Emerald and Diamond & Pearl arc.
+This arc is based on the Generation IV games, HeartGold and SoulSilver.
 Gold is tasked by Professor Oak to find former villain Lance in the Pokéathlon, as he holds information about the Alpha Pokémon, Arceus.
 Gold decides to compete in the Pokéathlon and wins the contests, but is unable to find Lance.
 Meanwhile, Silver discovers that Team Rocket has been resurrected once again, and is using 3 plates, items that greatly boost a Pokémon based on type, for another evil plot.
 Both events cause Gold, Silver, and Crystal to investigate the situation, eventually taking them to the Sinjoh Ruins, where the 4 executives behind Team Rocket plan to use Arceus, who has lost faith in humanity, to summon Dialga, Palkia, and Giratina to bring back their leader, Giovanni.
 The trio, helped by Giovanni, a reformed Lance, and Pryce (who has returned from the crack of time), defeat the Legendary Pokémon and restore Arceus' faith in humanity.

 Black & White

-This arc stars Black, a hot-headed boy with dreams of winning the Pokemon League in Unova with the ability to see the solution to a tough situation so long as he clears his mind of distractions.
-An accident at Professor Juniper's lab leaves him the only one with a functioning Pokedex, and crashing a film set ends up with him under the employment of White, president of the BW Agency, which hires Pokemon actors.
-On their journey they are pursued by Team Plasma, who plan to liberate all Pokemon by manipulating others into giving them up, to the frustration of Black.
+This arc stars Black, a hot-headed boy with dreams of winning the Pokémon League in Unova with the ability to see the solution to a tough situation so long as he clears his mind of distractions.
+An accident at Professor Juniper's lab leaves him as the only one with a functioning Pokedex, and crashing a film set ends up with him under the employment of White, president of the BW Agency, which hires Pokémon actors.
+On their journey they are pursued by Team Plasma, who plan to liberate all Pokémon by manipulating others into giving them up, to the frustration of Black.

-This is the first arc in the series to be published in "special edition" mini-volumes compiled from their magazine publications.
+This was the first arc in the series to be published in "special edition" mini-volumes compiled from their magazine publications.
 20 mini-volumes were published between July 2011 to February 2015, and nine tankōbon volumes were released between January 2013 to July 2014.